Porsche Club of America (PCA) - Potomac Region

 - Plan to arrive at the track at around 6:30 AM, or when the gate opens.
 Each event day will run until about 5:00 PM.
 Bring a copy of the schedule that you received by email.

 - Firearms are not allowed during track events.
-No alcohol or recreational drugs while cars are on track.
+No consumption of alcohol or recreational drugs is allowed while cars are on track.

-- When you arrive, park your vehicle in the paddock [parking] area and unload anything that moves including floor mats, remote controls, magazines, etc. Then drive your car through the on-track technical inspection which opens around 6:45 AM, bring your helmet.
-Bring the completed and signed tech form mentioned above to the on-track tech inspection.
-The on-track inspectors will fill out Section B and give you a tech inspection sticker to put on your car.
+- When you arrive, park your vehicle in the paddock [parking] area and unload anything that moves including floor mats, remote controls, magazines, etc. Then drive your car through the grid technical inspection which opens around 6:45 AM, bring your helmet.
+Bring the completed and signed tech form mentioned above to the grid tech inspection.
+The tech inspectors at the track will fill out Section B and give you a tech inspection sticker to put on your car.

-- Park your car and take your phone with a copy of your Speedwaiver to the on-track registration table for your run group.
-This will be in the classroom building.
+- Park your car and take your cell phone with a copy of your Speedwaiver to the at-the-track registration table for your run group.
+This will be in the classroom building at Summit Point.
 Get your wristband.
 Do not take the wristband off until the event is over.
 Instructor pairings will be made after the drivers' meeting.

-- Put the tech inspection sticker on your windshield's upper driver's side corner.
+- Affix the tech inspection sticker to the upper driver's side corner of your car windshield.

 - Attend the mandatory driver's meeting, usually around 7:50 AM.
-Learn the flags and meet your instructor.
+Understand the meaning of the flags, passing zones, and meet your instructor.
 You may be given another sticker that verifies your attendance at this meeting to get out on the track.

-- Around 15 minutes before your run group is scheduled to go onto the track, find your instructor, get comfortable in your car, proceed to the pit area and line up to enter the track.
+- Around 15 minutes before your run group is scheduled to go onto the track, find your instructor, check your tire pressures, adjust your seat/mirrors/safety belts, then proceed to the pit entrance and line up to enter the track.
 Follow the directions of the pit officials.

 What are run groups?

-Drivers are assigned to a run group by on-track skill level and driving experience.
-You drive on-track and attend classroom sessions with the other members of your run group.
+Drivers are assigned to a run group according to demonstrated track driving experience and skill level.
+You drive on the track and attend classroom sessions with the other members of your run group.
 You will wear a disposable wristband that indicates your run group color, and your car will bear a sticker that displays your run group color.

 The run groups are:

-You start in the Green run group, and move to a higher run group as your skill improves.
+You start in the Green run group, and are placed in a more advanced run group as your skill improves.
 There is no set schedule for how long it takes to progress from run group to run group.
 Some people progress faster than others.
-The time it will take you to progress depends on your abilities as evaluated against our criteria (see "How do I move up a run group?" below).
+The time it will take you to progress depends on your abilities as evaluated against the Club’s criteria (see "How do I move up a run group?" below).

 The schedule for a day will show you your on-track sessions and your classroom sessions by run group.
 On-track sessions typically last 20 to 30 minutes.
 Classroom sessions are roughly as long.
-You'll have 3 or 4 on-track sessions a day.
-Additionally, Green and Blue drivers will have one classroom session a day.
+You'll typically have 3 or 4 on-track sessions a day.
+Additionally, Green and Blue drivers will have two classroom sessions over the weekend.

-Both Green and Blue drivers drive with an instructor.
+Green and Blue drivers drive with an instructor.
 Your instructor can "sign you off" to drive solo for the remainder of a day or for the remainder of an event.
 But remember, being signed off to drive solo does not mean you are promoted to a higher run group.
-Your instructor will evaluate your driving and record the evaluation in your logbook - provided by PCA Potomac as part of the program.
-You should keep your track days experience on the DE web site up-to-date so that it reflects the tracks and track days you've driven.
+Your instructor will evaluate your driving and record the evaluation in your online logbook (typically DrivingEvals).
+You should keep your track days experience on the MSR DE web site up-to-date so that it reflects the tracks and track days you've driven.
+At the end of an event, you will usually be emailed a request from the Chief Instructor to evaluate your instructor and classroom instruction, which provides the Club and instructors valuable feedback.

 What does it cost?

 The fee for an event depends on the venue and the duration of the event.
-You can see the fees when you login to the event registration page.
-Usually there are two fees.
+You can see the fees when you log in to the MSR event registration page.
+Usually there are two fees listed.
 The higher one is for those who drive only.
-The lower fee is for Instructors who drive and Instruct.
-You'll also need to figure on the one-time cost to buy your helmet, and accommodations for away events.
+The lower fee is for volunteer Instructors who drive and instruct.
+You'll also need to consider costs to buy your helmet, perform any required maintenance of your car to pass tech inspection, and accommodations for away events.

 How do I solo?

-Your instructor will determine when it's time for you to solo.
+Your instructor will determine if and when you may drive solo.
 Your instructor will ask you if you're comfortable driving alone - you don't have to if you don't feel ready.
-When the time comes, your instructor will present you with another sticker to put on your car that indicates to the pit officials that you've been "signed off" - authorized to drive alone.
-And then you're on your own for a bit.
-Be safe!
-This is not the time to try anything new, but rather, to practice what you have been taught up to that point.
-And again, remember driving solo does not mean you are promoted to a higher run group.
+When the time comes, your instructor will present you with either a “solo” wristband or windshield sticker that indicates to the pit officials that you've been authorized to drive without an instructor.
+This is not the time to try anything new, but rather, to be safe and practice what you have been taught up to that point.
+Driving solo in the Green and Blue run groups does not mean you are promoted to a higher run group!
+If you have driven solo in an instructed run group in another club or region, this does qualify you for Potomac’s White or more advanced solo run groups (see What Are Run Groups above).

 How do I move up a run group?

 At some point, you will be evaluated for your readiness to drive safely in the next higher run group.
-If you are in the Green or Blue run groups, it is the responsibility of your instructor to inform the Chief Instructor when it's time to evaluate you for a move.
+If you are in the Green or Blue run group, it is the responsibility of your instructor to inform the Chief Instructor when it's time to evaluate you for a move.
 This is based on your driving record and the instructor's assessment of your driving skills.
-The criteria used are shown in your logbook.
-Each instructor scores your skill relative to the other students in your run group (so don't be surprised if you were a "5" in something in Green and are a "2" the first time out in Blue).
+You may ask your instructor or the Chief Instructor for the evaluation criteria.
+Each instructor scores your skill relative to your run group.
 When you score highly enough in enough of the required skills (no, you don't need a top score in everything), your instructor will recommend that you be evaluated for promotion.
 Don't hesitate to discuss this with your instructor.

 How am I assigned an instructor?

-The chief instructor makes the student instructor assignments.
-If you have an issue with your instructor, bring it up immediately to the instructor and to the chief instructor, and the situation will be rectified.
+The Chief Instructor assigns an instructor to each instructed student.
+If you have an issue with your instructor, bring it up immediately to the instructor and to the chief instructor to allow the Club to address the issue.
 You may be asked to swap instructors.
-This is an unusual situation, but can happen, for example, if your instructor doesn't fit in your car, or if you and your instructor have difficulty working together.
+Although unusual, this can happen, for example, if your instructor doesn't fit in your car, or if you and your instructor have difficulty working together.

-If your instructor is really displeased with your performance, (usually because you've done something inconsiderate or aggressive) you may sit out a run session while listening to advice.
-If the course workers see you doing something wrong, they can black-flag you, which will bring you into the pits to talk with the chief instructor.
-In the absolute worst case, you could be told to leave the event.
+If your instructor is really displeased with your performance, (e.g., if you've done something inconsiderate, aggressive, or unsafe) you may sit out a run session while listening to advice.
+If the course workers see you doing something wrong, they can “black flag” you, which will require you to exit into the pits to talk with the Steward or Chief Instructor.
+If you do not accept the guidance and instruction provided, you could be told to leave the event.

-Yes, but there are some considerations if you're driving the same car.
-Since you'll both be progressing through the same system, you can't both be in the same run group at the same time.
-Typically, one partner starts in Green one year, and the other partner starts in Green when the first partner moves to Blue.
-There are obvious problems with this - what if the Green driver is ready for Blue before the Blue driver is ready for White, not to mention the fact that both drivers may not be accepted to the same events.
-Nonetheless, it's been done successfully by many driver pairs and should not dissuade you from participating.
+It is possible for both of you to participate, but there are some considerations if you intend to drive the same car.
+Since you'll both be progressing through the same instructional system, both of you cannot drive in the same run group at the same time.
+Each driver in the Club’s initial driving clinic must use their own car (i.e., cars cannot be shared).
+Typically, one driver starts in the Green run group, and the other starts in Green when the first driver moves to the Blue run group.
+There can be problems with this - what if the Green driver is ready for Blue before the Blue driver is ready for White, not to mention the fact that both drivers may not be accepted to the same events.
+Nonetheless, it has been done successfully by many driver pairs and should not dissuade you from participating.

 What's a technical inspection?